sumn2u/react-deploy-cli/README.md

 ## Contribute

 Contributors are welcome.
-Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.
+Small note: If editing the `README`, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License